RitwikN7/my-bookmarks/README.md

 # my-bookmarks
-A curated list of articles, repositories and learning resources for CS, Economics and more.
+A curated list of articles, repositories, and learning resources for CS, Economics, and more.

 ## github-repos